maiste/eos/docs/2_Metamorph.md

 - ```eos show```: display template chosen with eos
 - ```eos list```: list templates installed on the computer
 - ```eos update [-vc]```: put new template in files and in *.eos/*.
   - `-v` option corresponds to the verbose mode and displays all changed files.
   - `-c` option is the confirm mode and asks for modification on all files with `[y/n]` questions.

 ### Files
 We put our functions in different files :

+- ```comparator.ml```:  module to handle comparison between two strings
 - ```cmdline.ml```: add ```cmdline``` options
 - ```choice.ml```: module to manage template installed on the computer
 - ```writer.ml```: module to write text in a file